matter-labs/zksync-remix-plugin/README.md

 And ENV variables for the plugin:

-- API_SERVICE_URL="http://0.0.0.0:8000" - the address of the API
+- API_SERVICE_URL="http://127.0.0.1:8000" - the address of the API
 - WALLETCONNECT_PROJECT_ID=<your_walletconnect_project_id> - the project id for WalletConnect
-- ZKSYNC_DEVNET_URL="https://zksync-devnet.nethermind.dev" - the address of the StarkNet devnet
+- ZKSYNC_DEVNET_URL="https://zksync-devnet.nethermind.dev" - the address of the ZKsync devnet

 You need to be running both the server and the plugin in order to have a working environment.